gaearon/react-hot-loader/README.md

 This is something we did not solve yet.

-### Webpack ExtractTextPlugin
+### webpack ExtractTextPlugin

-Webpack ExtractTextPlugin is not compatible with React Hot Loader.
+webpack ExtractTextPlugin is not compatible with React Hot Loader.
 Please disable it in development:

 ```js
 new ExtractTextPlugin({